Olympics: IOC postpones 2030 Winter Games host selection

-LAUSANNE.
-KAZINFORM - The International Olympic Committee decided Tuesday to postpone its final selection, scheduled for September-October 2023, of the host city for the 2030 Winter Olympics, citing concerns about the impact of climate change on potential future hosts, Kyodo reports.
+LAUSANNE, Switzerland.
+KAZINFORM The International Olympic Committee decided Tuesday to postpone its final selection, scheduled for September-October 2023, of the host city for the 2030 Winter Olympics, citing concerns about the impact of climate change on potential future hosts, Kyodo reported.

 The IOC, during an Executive Board meeting in Lausanne, said three interested parties -- Sapporo, Salt Lake City and Vancouver -- have been notified of the delay.
 One IOC executive said the final decision should be made no later than 2024.